AkeVonWolfe/toy-store/README.md

 # Toy store

-Toy store is a Retro Toy  built with **React** and **Firestore** It loads menu items from firestore and allows itesm to be added and remove from cart, aswell as the removal, edit and add  new items to the store visa the admin view.
+Toy store is a Retro Toy  built with **React** and **Firestore** It loads menu items from firestore and allows items to be added and remove from cart, aswell as the removal, edit and add  new items to the store visa the admin view.

 ##  Live Demo